-Then, after a short silence, he continued-
+Then after a short silence he continued:

-"Lizzy, I bear you no ill-will for being justified in your advice to me last May, which, con-[164] sidering the event, shows some greatness of mind."
+"Lizzy, I bear you no ill-will for being justified in your advice to me last May, which, considering the event, shows some greatness of mind."

 They were interrupted by Miss Bennet, who came to fetch her mother's tea.